Course & Schedule Information

 LDT 2015 Introduction to Instructional Technology 2 Cr.

-An overview of the field of Instructional Technology including career options, academic, practical, and professional preparation.
-Students develop a Plan of Work for their Instructional Technology program.
+Overview of the field of Learning Design & Technology, including career options; academic, practical, and professional preparation.
+Students develop a Plan of Work for their program.
 May be taken prior to admission to Instructional Technology.

 LDT 3115 Instructional Design Principles and Applications 3 Cr.
 (WI)